Knight-Wu/articles/spark.md

 * With [spark.logLineage](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/spark-rdd-lineage.html#spark_logLineage) property enabled, `toDebugString` is included when executing an action.

+ * narrow dependency
+lost partition can be recomputed in parallel on other nodes
+  * wide dependency
+   node failure in the cluster may result in the loss of some slice of data from each parent RDD, requiring a full recomputation
 * dependencies between RDDs
   * narrow dependencies, where
 each partition of the child RDD depends on a constant